 - Epsom salt or sea salt

-Vinegar reduces inflammation and can make tired, achy feet feel better.
+and can make tired, achy feet feel better.
 Fill a foot bath or large basin with hot water.
 Add the vinegar and mix in a handful of Epsom salt or sea salt.
 Soak feet for 20 minutes.
 Then prepare the same mixture using cool water.
 Soak a towel in the cool mixture, squeeze out excess and wrap it around feet for five minutes for a refreshing finish.
 Repeat several times a day to reduce inflammation and relieve achy feet.

 Related on MNN: